ansible/ansible/docsite/rst/playbooks_roles.rst

 .. versionadded:: 1.2

 Now that you have learned about vars_files, tasks, and handlers, what is the best way to organize your playbooks?
 The short answer is to use roles!
-Roles are ways of automatically loading certain vars_files, tasks, and handlers based on a known file structure.
+Roles is a directoty layout convention to automatically load certain vars_files, tasks, and handlers.
 Grouping content by roles also allows easy sharing of roles with other users.

 In a playbook, it would look like this::